 How do I demonstrate I am who you are looking for?

-How do we describe our Furniture Shop Managers?
+How do we describe our Community Shop Managers?

-If we were to describe our Furniture Shop Managers in 4 key words, they would be Confident, Inspiring, Enterprising and Influential.
-Our Furniture Shop Managers are happy to roll up their sleeves and lead by example and their aim is to develop and empower their team.
+If we were to describe our Community Shop Managers in 4 key words, they would be Confident, Inspiring, Enterprising and Influential.
+Our Community Shop Managers are happy to roll up their sleeves and lead by example and their aim is to develop and empower their team.

 How is this all possible?

 It’s simple, with a strong, motivated and committed volunteer shop team behind you, anything is possible!

 What are the benefits?